cpbritton/devicie-bot/docs/web-apps.md

-# Using the web apps in the "Chat with your data" solution accelerator
+# Using the web apps in the "Devicie Digital Technician" solution accelerator

 ## Chat app